Sharing our journey of faith

 — Galatians 6:2

-Over time, much of that responsibility shifted away from faith communities.
+Over time, much of that responsibility has shifted away from faith communities.
 Welfare systems were created with good intentions, but when support becomes distant, automatic, and permanent, something vital is lost.
-Help without relationship can quietly replace the need to seek God, community, or growth.
+Help without a relationship with God or a church community can quietly replace the need to seek God, community, or growth.

 “If anyone is not willing to work, let him not eat.”